A near-linear time approximation scheme for geometric transportation with arbitrary supplies and spread: Recovering a transportation map from the minimum cost flow

 \end{proof}

+Recall the procedure of Section~\ref{sec:sol} will find a flow of cost at most \((1 + \eps) \cost(P, \mu)\) in \(n\eps^{-O(d)}\log^{O(d)}{n}\) time.
+The procedure described above will then extract a transportation map from it.
+We conclude the proof of Theorem~\ref{theorem-result}.

 \paragraph*{Acknowledgement} The authors would like to thank Hsien-Chih Chang for some helpful discussions that took place with the first author at Dagstuhl seminar 19181 ``Computational Geometry''.
-We would also like to thank the anonymous reviewers of the conference version of this paper~\cite{fl-ntasg-20} for many helpful comments and suggestions.
+We would also like to thank the anonymous reviewers of the conference version of this paper~\cite{fl-ntasg-20} as well as this full version for many helpful comments and suggestions.